anjlab/eclipse-tapestry5-plugin/README.md

   - Provides context for opened Tapestry file
   - Includes code/template files of selected page/component, as well as list of properties files, @Import'ed and @Path @Inject'ed assets
   - Click on the file in a view to open this file
-  - Simple validation implemented to highlight assets, JavaScript stacks & T5.4 modules that couldn't be resolved (supports default/`classpath:` or `context:` binding prefixes for assets)
+  - Simple validation implemented to highlight assets, JavaScript stacks & T5.4 modules that couldn't be resolved
+    * supports default/`classpath:` or `context:` binding prefixes for assets
+    * supports <a href="#tapestry-symbols">Tapestry symbols</a> expansion in asset path

 ![Screenshot](https://f.cloud.github.com/assets/76579/1105085/c106e906-1918-11e3-9525-68839dcc89b2.png)